 Third, Stephen said, “Getting a degree from IWP focused on public diplomacy was incredibly helpful during my oral assessment for the Foreign Service.
 They asked me a lot of questions about my graduate school and why I picked it.
 I explained I wanted to make myself competitive, and I found this program where I could learn public diplomacy from practitioners.”
 Stephen’s interviewers were able to see that he was serious about working in public diplomacy, that he understood its many aspects, and that the topics he was studying were relevant to his field.

-What I was learning from the practitioners at school was the right kind of things I needed in my toolkit for this career.
+What I was learning from the practitioners at school were the right kind of things I needed in my toolkit for this career.

 Working with the Foreign Service